up42/docs/source/reference/glossary.rst

    full scene
-      Data block output that includes the complete area covered by the satellite instrument when it it was over that area.
-In this case the selected AOI is used to search for the scene(s) that include(s) the specified AOI.
+      Data block output that includes the complete area covered by the satellite instrument when it was over that area.
+In this case, the selected AOI is used to search for the scene(s) that include(s) the specified AOI.

    job